mlang/bmc/README.txt

 * Port current codebase to Windows:
   * Port the build system, or replace with a portable one: Automake has some support for Microsoft Windows.
-Investigate if that suffices do a real port to Windows.
+Investigate if that suffices to do a real port to Windows.
 Maybe consider switching to CMake which supposedly supports VisualStudio project file generation.
   * Figure out how to mimmick the FluidSynth functionality currently used under Linux under Windows.
 Ideally, create a common class for realtime MIDI